Android Debug Bridge

 Listing of adb Commands

-The table below lists all of the supported adb commands and explains their meaning and usage.
+supported adb commands and explains their meaning and usage.

 Category